taskbase/angular-libraries/projects/angular-keyboard/README.md

 ## Installation

 1. npm install `@taskbase/angular-keyboard`
-2. Add `import {AngularKeyboard} from '@taskbase/angular-keyboard'` to your AppModule
+2. Add `import {AngularKeyboardModule} from '@taskbase/angular-keyboard'` to your AppModule
 3. Configure the angular-keyboard in the module imports, something like this:
 ```
     AngularKeyboardModule.forRoot({